Alzheimer’s and Dry Mouth

 Problems with words in speaking or writing

-People with Alzheimer’s may have trouble following or joining a conversation or trouble with finding the right words.
+People with Alzheimer’s may have trouble following or joining a conversation or trouble finding the right words.

 Misplacing things & not retracing steps